exercism/v3/languages/javascript/exercises/concept/booleans/.docs/hints.md

-### 1. Decide if 'Fast Attack' action is possible
+### 1. Check if the 'Fast Attack' action is possible

 - The logical NOT operator (`!`) can be placed before an expression to negate its value.

-### 2. Decide if 'Approach and Spy' action is possible
+### 2. Check if the 'Approach and Spy' action is possible

 - Logical expressions are evaluated from left to right and are tested for possible 'short-circuits'.

-### 3. Decide if 'Signal Prisoner' action is possible
+### 3. Check if the 'Signal Prisoner' action is possible

 - Logical Operators in the order of their precedence (from highest to lowest): `!`, `&&`, `||`.